Frederik Andersen: Carolina Hurricanes

-At the conclusion of his five-year tenure with the Maple Leafs, Andersen left the club as a free agent.
+After his five-year tenure with the Maple Leafs, Andersen left the club as a free agent.
 On 28 July 2021, he signed a two-year, $9 million contract with the Carolina Hurricanes.
 On 3 November, after a 6–3 win against the Chicago Blackhawks, Andersen became the first goaltender in franchise history to go 8–0–0 to start a season with a new team.

 On 12 January 2022, Andersen was named to play in the 2022 NHL All-Star Game along with Sebastian Aho.
-On 5 February, Andersen who played the first half of the All-Star Game in both games against the Atlantic and Pacific, helped the Metropolitan Division win the contest.
+On 5 February, Andersen, who played the first half of the All-Star Game in both games against the Atlantic and Pacific, helped the Metropolitan Division win the contest.
 On 16 April, Andersen suffered an injury that involved him getting helped off the ice in the last few minutes of the game.
 The team ended up losing 7–4 to the Colorado Avalanche.
-He was not able to start games in the playoffs, making Antti Raanta and Pyotr Kochetkov starting the games.
-On 28 April, Andersen won the William M. Jennings Trophy trophy after Antti Raanta won 6–3 against the New Jersey Devils.
+He was not able to start games in the playoffs, with Antti Raanta and Pyotr Kochetkov taking the net.
+Andersen and Raanta received the William M. Jennings Trophy as the goaltenders of the team that allowed the fewest goals during the regular season.

+On 1 July 2023, Andersen signed a two-year, $6.8 million contract extension.

+On 6 November 2023, the Hurricanes announced that Andersen would be out indefinitely to address a blood clotting issue that had been discovered during medical testing.
+Andersen returned on 7 March 2024, making 24 saves in a 4–1 win against the Montreal Canadiens.
+On 7 April, he recorded his 294th win in his 494th NHL game and surpassed Braden Holtby (293 wins in 500 games) for the most wins by a goaltender in their first 500 career games.
+Andersen finished the regular season with a 13–2–0 record.
+He was voted a finalist for the Bill Masterton Memorial Trophy, awarded by the Professional Hockey Writers' Association to the player who "best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."

+On 31 October 2024, the Hurricanes announced that Andersen would be out "week-to-week" with a lower-body injury.
+He had only played in four games to start the season going 3-1 with a 0.941 save percentage, second best in the league in that span, and a league leading 1.48 goals against average.
+On 21 November 2024, the Hurricanes announced Andersen would undergo knee surgery and would miss 8-12 weeks.

+Andersen returned and played in his 500th NHL game on 20 January 2025 making 22 saves in his 299th career win 4-3 in OT against the Blackhawks.
+He was the 84th goaltender and first Danish goaltender in NHL history to reach the 500 game benchmark.
+He earned his 300th career victory three days later in a 7-4 victory against the Columbus Blue Jackets.

+On 3 May 2025, Andersen signed a one-year, $2.75 million contract extension.